zaritskylab/metalspy/README.md

 # Metal analysis pipeline for patient and tissue state prediction
-This is a pipeline for quantitaive analysis of spatial metal distributions as 2D maps of patient's tissue witin the context of predicting the state of the patient and the tissue.
+This project presents a pipeline for quantitative analysis of spatial metal distributions - given as 2D maps of patients' tissue - within the context of predicting the state of the patient and the tissue after treatment.

-This pipeline was exemplified on TNBC dataset of the Delta Tissue project.
+This pipeline was exemplified on TNBC dataset of the Delta Tissue project (currently unpublished.
 This dataset contains core biopsy tissue samples of TNBC patients before getting checmotherapy (NACT) treatment.
-Later these patients didn't respond to the treatment (state became worse) or they responded to the treatment (pathologically completely recovered - pCR).
+After 5 years, the state of the patient was reexamined and the samples were annotated according to the patient response to treatment:

+Non responder (NR) - state became worse

+Responder (R) - pathologically completely recovered - pCR.

-This pipeline was exemplified on this dataset so the code is suited for the data formats supplied by Delta tissue and the analysis of metals and predicting the target state.
+The code is suited for the data formats supplied by Delta tissue and contains the analysis of metals and model predictions of the tissue state.

 ## Pipeline overview
 This pipeline has different variants but the shared steps among all of them are as follows:
-1. Remove outliers and background
+1. Cleaning: Removing outliers and background
-2. Represent each sample by vector representation that depends by the tissue's histogram.
+2. Input: A vector representation based on the tissue's histogram.
-3. Feed this representation into Adaboost classifier that returns the probability for a sample to be non responder.
+3. Model: Running Adaboost classifier to return the probability for a non-responder sample.
-4. Using patient's samples we can compute that patient's probability to be non responder.
+4. Patient prediction: Compute patient's probability to be non responder using its samples predictions.

 # Getting started
 I recommend setting up a virtual environment.
 Using e.g. miniconda, the project can be installed via: